jeremylkline/Sequence-Android-Game/README.md

 # Sequence-Android-Game
-Sequence style game for android devices
+Sequence style game for android devices.

 Sequence is a board game played with two decks of cards, including jokers, and 3 different colored coin tokens.

 The board consists of a grid 10 x 10 filled with the cards from two standard decks. - But thats only 90! two decks in 104 or 108